 Breath & Mindful Meditation Sessions

 As have experiences changes to our present programming, we invite you to join us on Zoom as we offer trauma sensitive breath and mindful meditation practices during the COVID 19 virus crisis.
 We will be hosting trauma informed Somatic Movement, Meditation and Sound Specialists who are volunteering to serve our Grace Tree Community by offering down regulating practice to help reduce any stress our community may be experiencing during this crisis.
 We will be posting each of our Zoom offerings on our social media and on this News & Events webpage, check back to register for the complimentary sessions.
 Please be sure you're subscribed at the bottom of each webpage to receive your Newsletter.
 Check back daily for updated schedules and times below, we are scheduling them as the Somatic Specialists give us their availability.
-Hover over the underlined session to be taken to the Zoom registration.
+Please check back for our new offerings for June 2020.